Orthodox Christian Studies Minor

 |ARHI 2360||Illuminated Manuscripts||4|

 |ARHI 3316||Art and Architecture of Rome||4|

 |MLAL 3076||Great Russian Minds: Mikhail Bakhtin||4|

 History/Social Science courses

-Students should apply courses that meet general college requirements or other major/minor requirements towards the completion of this minor.
-For example, THEO 3316 BYZANTINE CHRISTIANITY currently fulfills the sophomore theology core requirement.
+Students are encouraged to apply courses that meet general college requirements or other major/minor requirements towards the completion of this minor.
+For example, the core course Byzantine Christianity (THEO 3316) currently fulfills the sophomore theology core requirement.

 Should faculty sabbaticals or other developments create a situation that limits the availability of courses, the directors of the program would have the authority to amend the guidelines regarding the distribution of electives.